 Risks are captured on the centralised Ministry's Risk Register.
-It is to be owned, updated and regularly maintained by each Division and be subject to review by the Ministry's Leadership team quarterly.
+It is to be owned, updated, and regularly maintained by each division and is subject to quarterly review by the Ministry's leadership team.

-The risk register should be treated as a 'live document' and regularly updated, rather than a quarterly report.
+The risk register should be treated as a 'live document' and regularly updated rather than a quarterly report.
 Risk reporting through the business unit risk register can be a means of identifying risks that require escalation.

 The Ministry has a legal and custodianship obligation to manage risks.
 Business unit reporting will include top current risks and emerging risks that could have a future influence on the Ministry.
-These risks are consolidated into a Ministry-wide summary quarterly and included in the leadership team quarterly report.
+These risks are consolidated into a Ministry-wide summary quarterly and included in the leadership team's quarterly report.

 A Top Risk report is maintained by the Leadership Team and updated quarterly.
-This report is influenced by the business unit reporting and observation of external and strategic risk by the Ministry's Leadership Team.
+This report is influenced by the business unit reporting and the Ministry's Leadership Team's observation of external and strategic risk.

-4. Related legislation
+4. Related Legislation